Spiriva (Tiotropium)(℞) Prescription Required

 - Chest pain

-- Signs of an allergic reaction, which may include hives, skin rash, itching, difficulty swallowing, or swelling of the face, tongue, throat, lips, eyes, hands, feet, ankles, or lower legs
+- Allergic reaction: skin rash, hives, difficulty swallowing, swelling of the face, itching, swelling of the following: tongue, throat, lips, eyes, hands, feet, ankles or lower legs

 - Pimozide (Orap)